bhatnitish/rocm-gpu-operator/docs/docs/pre_compiled_image.md

 ## Test prepared image

-In the DeviceConfig custom resource, configure ```driversImage``` field to the registry that is storing the prepared pre-compile images.
+In the DeviceConfig custom resource, configure ```driver.image``` field to the registry that is storing the prepared pre-compile images.

 For example, if users push the pre-compiled image to ```docker.io/username/amdgpu_driver_image:ubuntu-22.04-6.8.0-40-generic-6.1.3```, the DeviceConfig yaml should be: